PHOTO CREDIT: iSTOCK

 Types of Nurses in Prince Edward Island

 There are three categories of nurses in Prince Edward Island: licensed practical nurses (LPNs), registered nurses (RNs), and nurse practitioners (NPs).
 Provincial law protects the title ‘nurse’, and only those registered and licensed in one of these three categories can call themselves a ‘nurse’ and use the designation of ‘LPN’, ‘RN’, or ‘NP’.
-The College of Licensed Practical Nurses of Prince Edward Island regulates the practice of LPNs, while The College of Registered Nurses of Prince Edward Island (CRNPEI), regulates the practice of RNs and NPs.
+The College of Licensed Practical Nurses of Prince Edward Island regulates the practice of LPNs, while The College of Registered Nurses and Midwives of Prince Edward Island (CRNMPEI), regulates the practice of RNs and NPs.

 While the overall goal of nursing is to promote optimum health and prevent illness, the roles and responsibilities of RNs and NPs differ.
 These differences are based on provincial law as well as individual nurses’ initial and ongoing education, experience, and professional development.
 In their work settings, nurses practice together and with other healthcare providers to ensure quality care.
 In some situations, the roles and responsibilities of nurses may overlap.
 More information about the scope of practice of RNs and NPs can be found in the PEI Registered Nurses Regulations.